Otto Krayer Professor of Systems Pharmacology

 Department of Systems Biology, Harvard Medical School

-Initiative in Systems Pharmacology, Harvard Medical School
+Harvard Program in Therapeutic Science, Harvard Medical School

 Department of Biological Engineering, MIT